cwshearer/stickyfy/README.md

 # stickyfy.js

-Handle sticky state change in js for elements with position:sticky
+Lightweight vanilla plugin to handle sticky state change in js for elements with position:sticky

 Assigns an observer to elements and toggles class and callback functions for stick and unstick